 Want to see what our clients think about this trip?
 Check out our most recent tropical birding trip client testimonials.

-March 3rd 2021 Belize and Guatemala Tropical Birding Trip
+March 1st.
+2023 Belize and Guatemala Tropical Birding extension.

 GREAT NEWS!!!!
-THE GOVERNMENT OF BELIZE HAS OPENED UP TOURISM WHERE VISITORS ARE FREE TO GO TO ANY TOURIST DESTINATIONS OR STAY AT ANY RESORT/ACCOMMODATIONS WITH NO RESTRICTIONS.
+THE GOVERNMENT OF BELIZE and Guatemala have opened for Birders.
+VISITORS ARE FREE TO GO TO ANY TOURIST DESTINATION OR STAY AT ANY RESORT/ACCOMMODATION WITH NO RESTRICTIONS.

 Here’s a partial list of the wonderful bird species you can photograph and add to your life list: